 The majority of F&B revenue in China comes from non-franchised establishments.
 This leaves a lot of opportunities to grow franchised brands.

 The China Chain Store & Franchise Association estimates that China’s food & beverage (F&B), sector grew 7.8 percent in 2019 compared to 2018.

 The U.S. fast-service restaurant (QSR), franchises in China are strong, but they face increased competition from Chinese franchises in categories such as leisure drinks and takeout restaurants.

 China’s smaller, less developed Tier 3 or 4 cities may offer less competition for franchisors.

 The convenience and quality of online grocery shopping are what younger digitally-savvy consumers want.
-This shift is not only being adopted by consumers in Tier 1 and 2 cities, but also shoppers in Tier 3-5 cities.
-They are expected to account for more than half the increase in the egrocery market between 2019-2025.
+This shift is not only being adopted by consumers in Tier 1 and 2 cities but also shoppers in Tier 3-5 cities.
+They are expected to account for more than half the increase in the grocery market between 2019-2025.

 Challenges in China